PowerDNS-Admin/pda-next/docs/wiki/configuration/README.md

 The log level that should be used for the application's logging.

 See https://docs.djangoproject.com/en/3.1/topics/logging/#configuring-logging for more information.

+##### PDA_LOG_LEVEL_DJANGO | type = string

+Options: DEBUG, INFO, WARNING, ERROR, CRITICAL \
+Default: 'INFO'

+The log level that should be used for Django logging.

+See https://docs.djangoproject.com/en/3.1/topics/logging/#django-s-logging-configuration for more information.

 ##### PDA_LOG_PATH | type = string | None